top of page

 I carry on the portraiture tradition inspired by my Grandfather.
 During his lifetime he spent a period of time lecturing in Florence at the British Institute of Fine Art.
 His palette, glazes and sight/size technique were tied into the historic art tradition of the region.
 I too have studied in Florence and the techniques used are the same today.
 Whilst this is a starting point for my work, my paintings are also modern and contemporary.

-When painting a portrait I aim to capture the essence of the sitter.
-I also try to create a work of art that is relevant and enduring, hopefully powerful and timeless with an emotional intensity.
-My paintings are both objective and subjective.
-They are realist but also expressive and there is often a psychological or spiritual perspective.
+When painting a portrait I aim to capture the essence of the sitter, their individuality and uniqueness whilst bridging the gap between the past the present and the future.
+I try to create a work of art that is relevant and enduring, hopefully powerful and timeless.My paintings are both objective and subjective.
+They are realist but also expressive and there is often a psychological or spiritual perspective and an emotional intensity which touches the essence of humanity itself.
+I seek to reveal the story of my subjects character and their lived experiences which are imparted by their expressions, alongside their emotions and their legacies.

-I am also inspired by nature and the beauty of the natural word.
+I am also inspired by nature and the beauty of the natural world.
 I paint landscapes and wildlife, particularly lions, tigers and leopards.
 These magnificent creatures are stunningly powerful and many of their species are now critically endangered.
 So, I paint large scale portraits to draw attention to their plight.

 After a series of paintings based on observation, I tend to create an abstract painting.
 The abstract work often relates to the colours and shapes from the series.
 My abstract work feels self indulgent and is a wonderful way to play with shape, line, tone, colour, pattern and form, as well as light and dark contrasts.